dhappy/TRWBL/v12/TRWBL/teams/by/color/Green Team.md

 ---
 ## All Life

-This includes the possibility that a form of consciousness exists in crystalline forms like glass, thus edict #1: “Don’t break glass.”
+This includes the possibility that a form of consciousness exists in crystalline forms like glass, thus [[Gaianism#Edicts|edict]] #1: “Don’t break glass.”